nmhoward1/Chewy_Marketing_Data_Analysis_Project/README.md

-# Chewy_Marketing_Data_Analysis_Project
+# Marketing Data Analytics Project
 Data Analytics Excel Report on Mock Chewy data from Landing Pages to evaluate Campaign Performance

-# Marketing Data Analytics Project

 ## Project Overview
 This project analyzes SEM and Paid Social performance for Q1 and Q2 of 2024.
 The objective is to uncover insights across campaigns, channels, and demographics, evaluate cost efficiency, and provide actionable recommendations to optimize marketing spend and performance.